Sachin-Sagar/Unified-radar-tracker/readme.md

 |       └── utils/
 |
 └── readme.md
+4. How to Run
+Install Dependencies: Make sure you have the required Python libraries installed.

+Bash

+pip install numpy pyserial pyqt5 pyqtgraph scipy Configure COM Port: Open src/main_live.py and adjust the CLI_COMPORT_NUM variable to match the serial port your radar is connected to.

+Run the Application: Execute the main_live.py script from the root directory of the project.

+Bash

+python -m src.main_live
+View Results: A live plot of the radar data will appear.
+When you close the window, the log files will be saved in the output/ directory.

-3. File Descriptions
+5. File Descriptions
-configs/
-profile_...cfg: The configuration file sent to the radar on startup to define its operational parameters.

 src/
-data_adapter.py: The crucial bridge that translates FrameData objects from the hardware layer into the FHistFrame format expected by the tracking layer.

 main_live.py: The main entry point for the application.
+It initializes the GUI and starts the background worker thread for radar processing.

-It initializes the hardware, starts the tracker, and runs the main real-time processing loop.
+live_visualizer.py: Contains the LiveVisualizer class, which creates the PyQt5 GUI window and the pyqtgraph plot for real-time data display.

+json_logger.py: Implements a thread-safe DataLogger class to save raw FrameData objects to a JSON file without blocking the main processing loop.

+data_adapter.py: A crucial bridge that translates FrameData objects from the hardware layer into the FHistFrame format expected by the tracking layer.

 src/hardware/
 hw_comms_utils.py: Manages serial port communication, including opening the port, changing baud rates, and reliably finding the start of data frames.